might-and-magic/mmarch/README.md

 mmarch extract **/* resource_folder
 ```

 The command above can extract all the resource files in all the supported archive files in current directory and its subdirectories.
-The resources will be placed in an auto-named (e.g. `icons_lod/` for `icons.lod`) subdirectory (or sub-subdirectory depending on whether the archive is in a subdirectory) in `resource_folder/`.
+The resources will be placed in an auto-named (e.g. `icons.lod.mmarchive` for `icons.lod`) subdirectory (or sub-subdirectory depending on whether the archive is in a subdirectory) in `resource_folder/`.

 ```
 mmarch extract data/*.lod . *.txt